amitsaha/amitsaha.github.io/content/cloudflare-DNS-over-https.md

 Another interesting bit of information I learned about was Mozilla's plan to integrate DNS over HTTPS in their Firefox browser.
 This [article](https://www.ghacks.net/2018/03/20/firefox-dns-over-https-and-a-worrying-shield-study/) has the details.

+Update: This is another [article](https://hacks.mozilla.org/2018/05/a-cartoon-intro-to-dns-over-https/) from Mozilla on DNS and their work with Cloudflare.